Search

 Credit: Sana Ako si Ricky Lee

-Empty vases and pots are among the worst hiding locations.
-As a result, they're convenient for storing cash and other valuables, but they're far from secure.
+Because they're simple containers with an open-top, empty vases, and pots are among the worst places for hiding valuables.
+They might be convenient for storing cash and other valuables, but they're far from secure.
 They're easy to see, and checking what's inside is even easier.

 9) A Safe